The Vermont Electronic Health Record Incentive Program (EHRIP)

 Guidelines on saving documentation to support all aspects of your EHR incentive payment application.

 EHRIP Appeals Process for Denied or Disputed Payments

 How to appeal a decision regarding a denied or disputed EHR Incentive payment.

 EHR Incentive Program Reports

-Posting of EHRIP progress measures and reports, and links to data in report form at CMS.gov.
+Posting of EHRIP progress measures and reports, the Annual Report to CMS and links to data in report form at CMS.gov.

 The Electronic Health Record Incentive Payment program was established by the 2009 Health Information Technology for Economic and Clinical Health (HITECH) Act of the American Recovery & Reinvestment Act (ARRA).
 The program is designed to support providers during the period of health information technology transition and to improve the quality, safety and efficiency of patient health care through the use of electronic health records (EHRs).